polymonster/pmbuild/readme.md

 # pmbuild

-A build pipeline for game development, it can be used to orchestrate complex multi platform build piplines to transform data into game ready formats, build code and run tests.
+A build pipeline for game development, it can be used to orchestrate multi platform build piplines to transform data into game ready formats, build code, deploy packages and run tests.

-It is designed to be used locally as well druven from CI services to transfer data from network locations, transform into game ready formats deploy to devkits or package products for submission.

 ### supported platforms
 - macOS